Add data to a composite index

 This tutorial uses a non-coding workflow in a spreadsheet editing software to prepare the data for use in ArcGIS Pro.
 There are other methods to prepare data for a GIS using macros or Python to prepare data.
 See Creating an economic distress index layer using Census data with Python and Performing principal component analysis (PCA) to determine weights for index indicators.

-Next, you will transpose the columns and rows so that the census tracts are each of the records.
+Next, you'll transpose the columns and rows so that the census tracts become records (rows).

 - Press Ctrl+A to highlight all the cells and press Ctrl+C to copy.